Alexisbol/ada-template-website/README.md

 How do larger-cap companies differ from smaller-cap companies in their sensitivity to changes in Federal Reserve interest rates, and what factors drive the variance in their reactions?
 4. Individual Stocks vs. Diversified ETFs
 How does the volatility and performance of a sector-specific ETF compare to that of its largest individual constituent stocks following a Fed rate announcement?
-5. Innovation and Monetary Policy
-Can Federal Reserve interest rate decisions indirectly influence investment flows into innovation-driven sectors, and if so, which industries benefit most from accommodative monetary policies?

 <!-- ######################################################################################################################### -->